 eBay president Devin Wenig said, “the eBay logo is known the world over, so changing it was not a decision made lightly.
 The time felt right.”

-The old wordmark had much more character, so it’s a shame to see that distinction lost, even if its website placement always seemed like an afterthought — squashed up in the corner, no room to breath.
-But as a company with such a unique name and palette I can’t imagine the change will have a negative affect.
-The update is more typically representative of an established organisation, rather than a quirky startup.
+The old wordmark had much more character, so it’s a shame to see that distinction lost, even if the website placement always seemed like an afterthought, squashed into the corner with no room to breath.
+But as a company with such a unique name and palette I can’t imagine this will have a negative impact.
+The update is more representative of an established tech company rather than a quirky startup.
 That’ll probably please the shareholders.